Guillaume Le Gentil: Catalogue

+Aside from M41 previously found by John Flamsteed, the others are considered to have been first found or discovered independently by Le Gentil.

 Play and opera

 Le Gentil is the subject of a play by Canadian playwright Maureen Hunter.
 Transit of Venus was first produced at the Manitoba Theatre Centre in 1992.
 It was subsequently made into an opera of the same name with music by Victor Davies, presented by Manitoba Opera in 2007, and Opera Carolina in 2010.